St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 He was a blacksmith by trade.

-5 Apr 1796 (aged 77), Whitemarsh, Montgomery County, Pennsylvania, USA
+Died April 5, 1796 (aged 77), in Whitemarsh, Montgomery County, Pennsylvania

 The St. Peter’s cemetery was once known as the Streeper Burying Ground because so many Streepers were buried here.